bitdust-io/devops/README.md

 # BitDust DevOps

-Collection of tools, scripts and helpers for maintaining BitDust infrastracture and software development.
+Collection of tools, scripts, and helpers for maintaining BitDust infrastructure and software development.
-Also here you will learn how to start your own private BitDust network from scratch.
+Also, you will learn how to start your own private BitDust network from scratch here.